nehaljwani/team.exiv2.org/book/IMaEA.md

 How about **TAB** which is to change the project tools.
 Git came close to killing me.
 I know many people love Git and think it's the greatest thing ever invented.
 I don't.
 I worked on Acrobat at Adobe.
 A big project.
 When I retired in 2014, there were about 200 developers who had been working for 20 years on 25 million lines of code.
 To build it, you need 100GBytes of free space.
 How can git handle such a monster when every repos has 100% of the code and 100% of the project history?
 Nobody has given me an answer.

-When we adopted Git and it took me 2 years to figure out how to submit a PR.
+When we adopted Git, it took me 2 years to figure out how to submit a PR.
 I purchased the book **Pro Git**.
 It doesn't cover PRs.
 So, the only way to submit code is undocumented.
 I am very grateful to Luis and Andreas S for helping me with Git.
 I eventually wrote this on a card:

 <center><img src="GitIdiotCard.jpg" width="500" style="border:2px solid #23668F;"/></center>